gongqilin/API/token_manager/fund_list.md

 # Accessable Funds by Token

-When select a token, it would list all the avaliable funds for the selected token.
+When you click on a token, a list all the avaliable funds for the selected token will display.

 ![Go Token Fund List](../images/TokenFundView.png)

-Click the **Load More** button to load more funds.
+Click the **Load More** button to show more funds.

 ![Token Fund List View](../images/TokenFundListView.png)

-Click the **Arrow** located in the left boundary of the token box to view the token details.
+Click on the **Arrow** located on the left of the token box to view the token details.